 Botanæco undertakes Ecological Impact Assessment (EcIA) & Habitats Regulations Appraisal (HRA, including Appropriate Assessment) of effects upon terrestrial and marine habitats at the local and national scale.
 The development of appropriate mitigation to reduce the intensity of effects is also a key component of Botanæco's activity in this area.
 So far this has included consideration of atmospheric pollution, construction, recreation & utility effects.

-Economic approaches are pursued - the assessment of national effects arising from a power station being completed in a matter of months rather than the years previously taken, through development of an efficient statistical approach, for example.
+Cost-effective approaches are pursued - the assessment of national effects arising from a power station being completed in a matter of months rather than the years previously taken, through development of an efficient statistical approach, for example.
 Such effective approaches are based on a technical appreciation of the key issues and the best methods available.
 Some imagination to visualize the problem in its entirety is also fundamental.

 Most recently, Botanæco has been responsible for habitat, vegetation & GWDTE related aspects of the HRA for re-routing the West Highland Way through the Loch Lomond Woods Special Area of Conservation (SAC).
 This work is being undertaken by the Forestry Commission and the Loch Lomond & Trossachs National Park Authority.
 Its aim is to route foot traffic away from operations for removal of non-native plantation, and the restoration of woodland more appropriate to the SAC.
 This will have significant biodiversity & landscape benefits.
 Botanæco undertook efficient survey & assessment that considered the protection of designated moss, liverwort and vascular plant species, as well as the habitat as a whole.